 Your members are the foundation of your organization so engage in a dialogue with them.
 Show your members that you value their opinion by using social media to collaborate and drive future events with new ideas.
 Poll members on what topics they would like to learn more about and include that in your programming.

 If you have board members and volunteers that help with your club’s operations, recognize their hard work.
 I have also seen club’s make announcements when any of their members receive a special award or promotion at work.
-Lastly, if your club has special membership discounts to industry specific conference, be sure to share that as well.
+Lastly, if your club has special membership discounts to industry specific conferences, be sure to share that as well.

 Club: One third of your content should promote your club or organization and aim to generate revenue for your business.